ninixnini/Honey-s-Cafe/README.md

 ![title-image](https://i.imgur.com/RHa0TeO.gif)
-## What is Café Au Lait?
-(Ka-fa-o-lay)
+## What is Honey's Café?
-Café Au Lait is a free and simple way to create and host your own chat server.
-Café Au Lait works like the popular apps - Discord and Slack.
+**Honey's Café** is a public discord server with a welcoming community.

-## Why should I use it?
+## Why should you join our server?
-1. It's **Open source**.
-You can view all the code, anytime.
+1. It's **LGBTQ friendly**.
+You will never feel judged in our community.
-2. **Full control**.
-You have full control of what happens in your Café (A *Café* is the name Café Au Lait running on your server)
+2. **SFW**.
+There will not be any NSFW content.
-3. **Run it anywhere**.
-You can run Café Au Lait on your server, or even your personal laptop.
+3. **Partnership**.
+You can parter with Honey's Café and advertise your own server.
-4. **Edit the code**.
+4. **Roles**.
 Don't like a color?
 You can change it!
-You can edit the source code of Café Au Lait anytime!
+Want to buy new roles?
+You can always do that in our **Sweet Shop**.
-# Installation
+5. **Giveaways**.
+There will be nitro, gift cards and more giveaways.
 Convinced yet?
-Here's how to install Café Au Lait.
+Here's our server link:
 ```bash
 git clone https://github.com/CodeShady/Cafe-Au-Lait.git
 cd Cafe-Au-Lait